Research and reports

 However, tenants generally assume responsibility for daily maintenance such as keeping the heating running when necessary, and for reporting problems.
 Some tenancy agreements also stipulate that the tenant has responsibility for maintaining chimneys and flues.

-The only exception to the landlord’s responsibility for boilers is when damage has been caused specifically by the tenant, through mistreatment of the equipment.
+The only exception to the landlord’s responsibility for boilers is when damage has been caused specifically by the tenant through mistreatment.

-Landlords are required to take action to repair any problems quickly, as the absence of hot water or heating constitutes a hazard under the law.
+Landlords are required to take action to repair any problems quickly.
+Section 11 of the Landlord and Tenant Act 1985 states that repairs should be carried out in a ‘reasonable time’.
+Emergency repairs should be fixed within 24 hours as having no hot water or heating constitutes a hazard under the law.

-The cost of replacing a faulty boiler can be significant.
+The cost of replacing a faulty boiler can be really high.
 Luckily, it’s generally possible to get boiler breakdown cover as part of a landlord home emergency insurance policy.

-Simply Business offers boiler breakdown cover in this way.
-When you’re covered, you’ll have a qualified engineer on the other end of the phone and ready to help.
-Compare boiler breakdown insurance quotes.
+Simply Business offers boiler breakdown cover.
+When you’re covered, you’ll have a phone number for an approved engineer who can be ready to help.
+Compare landlord boiler insurance quotes.

-You’re obliged to regularly service the boiler in your rental properties.
-As well as keeping you on the right side of the law, this will help make sure that bigger problems don’t arise further down the line.
+Boilers need regular servicing to make sure they’re safe and running efficiently.
+As a landlord, you’re legally required to service the boiler in your rental properties every year.
+As well as keeping you on the right side of the law, this will help pick up any problems that might be costly to repair down the line.

 Explaining to your tenants some key things about the heating system is crucial.
-Make sure that they know to keep an eye on the pressure, and how to run the heating regularly.
+Make sure that they know to keep an eye on the pressure, and how to run the heating system properly.
+For example, it’s a good idea to turn the heating on a couple of times during the summer months to make sure everything’s working.
+And likewise, in the winter the property shouldn’t be left unheated for long periods of time as this can result in frozen pipes.

-Many boilers need to be kept in well ventilated areas.
-If this applies to yours, make sure that items aren’t stored around the vents as this can starve the appliance of necessary oxygen.
+Many boilers need ventilation to run safely.
+While it may be in a boiler cupboard, make sure that items aren’t stored around the vents as this can starve the appliance of necessary oxygen.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer